Full Name: Mohandas Karamchand Gandhi

 - 1906-09-11 Mahatma Gandhi coins the term "Satyagraha" to characterize the Non-Violence movement in South Africa.

-- 1910-02-26 Gandhi supports the African People's Organisations resolution to declare the day of arrival of the Prince of Wales in South Africa as a day of mourning in protest against the South Africa Acts disenfranchisement of Indians, Coloureds and Africans in the upcoming Union of South Africa
+- 1910-02-26 Gandhi supports the African People's Organisations resolution to declare the Prince of Wales day of arrival in South Africa a day of mourning, in protest against the South Africa Acts disenfranchisement of Indians, Coloureds and Africans

-- 1911-04-27 Indian passive resistance is suspended when Gen. J.C.
-Smuts enters into negotiations with Mahatma Gandhi.
+- 1911-04-27 Indian passive resistance is suspended when General J.C.
+Smuts enters into negotiations with Mahatma Gandhi

 - 1912-10-02 Gopal Krishna Gokhale, at invitation of Gandhi, arrives in South Africa on a 26-day tour; he also visits Tolstoy Farm